LLM4FP: LLM-Based Program Generation for Triggering Floating-Point Inconsistencies Across Compilers: Experimental Evaluation

-Optimization level plays an important role in how frequent and when numerical inconsistencies occur.
-While similar trends were observed in ~\cref{sec:rq2} across optimization levels, here we focus specifically on inconsistencies between host and device compilers.
+Optimization level plays an important role in when and how frequent numerical inconsistencies occur.
+While similar trends were observed in ~\cref{sec:rq2}, here we focus specifically on inconsistencies between host and device compilers.
 For \vari, the highest inconsistency rates consistently occur at the \texttt{O3\_fastmath} level, reaching up to 2.06\% for \clang vs. \nvcc, while the rates at other optimization levels remain very low, mostly below 1\%.
 This is expected as aggressive optimizations and fast-math transformations can increase the chance of observing inconsistencies across compilers.
-For \vllm, \texttt{O3\_fastmath} is also the highest for most cases, e.g., \gcc vs. \nvcc at 2.67\%, but other optimization levels show relatively substantial inconsistency rates as well.
-For example, for \clang vs. \nvcc, the highest inconsistency rate, 2.07\%, is at \texttt{O0}.
-This suggests that \vllm triggers inconsistencies more broadly across different optimization levels, not just under aggressive optimizations.
-From this, we can see the potential of \vllm to generate more complex and varied floating-point programs.
+For \vllm, the \texttt{O3\_fastmath} level still yields the highest inconsistency rates across compiler pairs, peaking at 2.82\% for \clang vs. \nvcc.
+However, unlike \vari, other optimization levels also exhibit relatively high rates around 2\%, suggesting that \vllm triggers inconsistencies more broadly across compiler settings.
+This observation highlights the potential of \vllm for generating more complex and diverse floating-point programs that expose subtle compiler differences beyond aggressive optimization scenarios.

 Beyond inconsistency rates, the digit difference results provide additional insight into the severity of numerical discrepancies.
-For both \vari and \vllm, the minimum number of differing digits is typically very small, e.g., often just 1, showing that in many cases inconsistencies are minor perturbations.
-However, the maximum differences can span the full 16-digit precision of double-precision values, especially in \vllm where all three compiler pairs reach the maximum of 16 digits at \texttt{O0\_nofma}, \texttt{O0}, and \texttt{O3\_fastmath}.
-On average, \vllm inconsistencies involve larger digit differences which are mostly above 10 digits compared to \vari, where averages are typically below 5 digits except under \texttt{O3\_fastmath}.
-This indicates that \vllm not only shows higher rates of inconsistencies, but those inconsistencies are also much larger in terms of numerical error.
+On average, \vllm inconsistencies exhibit smaller digit differences, i.e., from around 1 to 3 digits, compared to \vari, whose average differences are typically between 4 and 8 digits.
+This suggests that while \vllm exposes inconsistencies more frequently, most of them correspond to subtle numerical divergences rather than large-magnitude errors.
+In particular, \vllm mainly triggers inconsistencies of the $\{\real, \real\}$ class, reflecting sensitive variations in normal floating-point computations rather than catastrophic precision loss.

 \begin{mybox}{}